MaiNorapong/django-polls/README.md

 The server should be up at localhost on port 8000.
 Go to the polls app at `polls/` and the [admin site](#admin-site) at `admin/`.

+If you choose to use the sample data, an account with admin privileges will have already been created for you:

+Username: `admin`
+Password: `password`

 If for some reason port 8000 is not available, simply specify another port like so:

 ```shell script